Nstamour-art/XogotDocs/Documentation.docc/Manual/scripting/singletons_autoload.md

 PlayerVariables.health -= 10
 ```

-The **Enable** column has no effect in C# code.
-However, if the singleton is a
-C# script, a similar effect can be achieved by including a static property
-called `Instance` and assigning it in `_Ready()`:

-This allows the singleton to be accessed from C# code without `GetNode()` and
-without a typecast:

 Note that autoload objects (scripts and/or scenes) are accessed just like any
 other node in the scene tree.
 In fact, if you look at the running scene tree,
 you'll see the autoloaded nodes appear: